Riyum/OneButtonKiller/README.md

 This project is for learning purposes only.

 ## Usage
-to emit a sound, press any key on keyboard.
+To emit a sound, press any key on keyboard.

 ## Build steps